awl4114awl/suspected-data-exfiltration-mde/README.md

 Interpretation:

 * A PowerShell script named `exfiltratedata.ps1` executed from `C:\ProgramData\`, invoking 7-Zip to compress a temporary employee data CSV into a ZIP archive.
-* The session originated from a remote connection (`192.168.1.169`) via **AWL4114AWL**, and while 7-Zip itself is legitimate software, this usage pattern—especially under a non-interactive remote session—is highly suspicious.
+* The session originated from a remote connection (`192.168.1.169`) via AWL4114AWL, and while 7-Zip itself is legitimate software, this usage pattern—especially under a non-interactive remote session—is highly suspicious.

-**Mapping to MITRE ATT&CK:** *T1560 – Archive Collected Data*
+Mapping to MITRE ATT&CK: *T1560 – Archive Collected Data*

 ---